 The Entertainment segment owns and operates Georgetown 14 Cinemas, a fourteen-theater movie complex located in Indianapolis, Indiana.
 Entertainment generates revenues from movie ticket sales and concessions.
 As part of the merger agreement, the parties have the right to spinout the Entertainment segment to the prior shareholders of FLCR.
-Management plans to implement the spinout in order to focus on its primary business plan, which is Galaxy.
+Management plans to implement the pinout in order to focus on its primary business plan, which is Galaxy.
+As disclosed in Note 11, the Entertainment segment was sold effective February 6, 2019.